-Successfully recruiting the pre-specified number of patients to time and target is a commonly encountered challenge that negatively impacts all stakeholders.
-Consequently there is a drive in research aimed at addressing trial recruitment.
+Successfully recruiting and retaining the pre-specified number of patients to time and target is a commonly encountered challenge that negatively impacts clinical trials.
+Consequently there is a drive in research aimed at addressing these problems.
 However, the volume of research in this area needs to be managed in an efficient way that enables trialists to access and use relevant research as well as allowing trials methodologists to identify any gaps in the research.

-ORRCA aims to collate relevant methodological research on recruitment in a searchable database.
+ORRCA aims to collate relevant methodological research on recruitment and retention in a searchable database.

-Articles have also been categorised according to the following types of evidence:
+Eligible articles are also categorised according to the following types of evidence:

-Evaluation – The formal assessment of the effectiveness of a recruitment strategy through a nested randomised control trial, a case control or a systematic review.
+Randomised Evaluation – The formal assessment of the effectiveness of a recruitment strategy through a nested randomised control trial.

-Application - Information on the use of a recruitment strategy without formal evaluation.
-This includes informal evaluations such as level of recruitment before and after a strategy is applied and hypothetical models of strategies.
+Application - Information on the use of a recruitment strategy without comparative evaluation.
+This includes studies reportig the use of a strategy and hypothetical models of strategies.